cyber-crypt-com/encryptonize-client-go/README.md

 The D1 Generic and Storage clients can be tested against a docker deployment of the services by running `make docker-generic-test` and `make docker-storage-test`.

+## License

+The software in the CYBERCRYPT d1-client-go repository is licensed under the Apache License 2.0.